davidayalas/saml-jwt/README.md

 This is an extensible SAML Auth Endpoint to get JWT tokens.

 * It will generate a JWT Token after user login.
 * To manage it from client side, you have to capture PostMessage.
-Sample code at the end
+Sample code at the end or in [html frontend](html/index.html).
-	* if you deploy with serverless framework complete working sample is available
+	* if you deploy with serverless framework complete working sample is available, without setup, consuming [https://samltest.id/](https://samltest.id/)

 ## Install dependencies